LaunchCodeEducation/intro-to-professional-web-dev/src/assignments/candidateQuiz.rst

 responses, the correct answers, the final percentage, and if the candidate passed the quiz.

-You are expected to match this format.
+While you are expected to match this format, you need to take the assignment STEP BY STEP, beginning at "Part 1: Minimum Viable Quiz" below.

 ::

    Candidate Name: Can Twin